Skip to main content

 List<String> names = List.of("Alice", "Bob", "Charlie");

-When a lambda simply calls an existing method, replace it with a method reference.
+When a lambda simply delegates to an existing method, a method reference can replace it.

 Type 1: Static Method Reference